 Quality Systems and Third Party Approval

-CTT currently holds certification from the Swedish Civil Aviation Authority in accordance with the common European standards issued by the EASA (European Aviation Safety Agency); Part 21 POA EASA Part 21 approval resp.
+CTT currently holds certification from the Swedish Civil Aviation Authority in accordance with the common European standards issued by the EASA (European Aviation Safety Agency); Part 21 POA EASA Part 21 Subpart G approval resp.
 MOA EASA Part 145 approval.
 CTT is also approved FAA Repair Station and holds TCCA CAR 573 approval.
 These authorizations together mean that CTT is qualified to manufacture and maintain airworthy material.

-CTT is also certified in accordance with ISO 9001:2008 and AS9100 by Intertek.
+CTT is also certified in accordance with AS9100:D and ISO 9001:2015 by Intertek.
 Certification In accordance with FAA:s Part 145 enabling CTT to become a certificated global repair station is a possibility in the next few years.

 Approvals and certifications can be found under Downloads.

 An aircraft’s basic configuration has a type certificate (TC).
 All retrofit equipment installed must be approved with a Supplement Type Certificate (STC).
 An STC means that the certifying civil aviation authority has approved both the system and its installation from an airworthiness viewpoint.